dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-3-VAULT.md

 To configure the provider to allow the entitlements through the oauth token:
 * Click `Applications` => `Providers`
 * Edit the Vault provider
-* Scroll down and expand the `Advanced protocol settings
+* Scroll down and expand the `Advanced protocol settings`
-* Under the `Scopes` section ensure the "authentik default OAuth Mapping: Application Entitlements" is added to the `Selected Scopes`
+* Under the `Scopes` section ensure the "authentik default OAuth Mapping: Application Entitlements" is added to the `Selected Scopes` on the right
+* Click Update

 To verify the above setup, click through `Applications` => `Providers`, select our Vault provider, and click the `Preview` header tab.

 Select a user in the text box you want to validate and ensure there is:
 * The `preferred_username` field is populated
-* The `roles` field is filled out with the correct groups
+* The `roles` and `entitlements` fields are filled out with the correct groups

 ### Vault Configuration